tomsl123/suse24-api-exercise/README.md

 4. **API Endpoints:**

    - **POST /authenticate**
-      - Accepts the username:password combination as a base64-encoded string in the Authorization header using the "Bearer" scheme.
+      - Accepts the username:password combination as a base64-encoded string in the Authorization header using the "Basic" scheme.
       - On successful authentication, returns a JSON Web Token (JWT) which clients will use to access subsequent API endpoints.
       - If authentication fails, returns a 401 Unauthorized status with a relevant message.
       - Authorization: All users (authenticated or not) can access this endpoint.

    - **GET /questions**
-     - Retrieve all questions stored in `data/questions.json`.
+     - Retrieve the properties `id`, `question`, and `options` of all questions stored in `data/questions.json`.
      - Authorization: All users (authenticated or not) can access this endpoint.

    - **GET /questions/{questionId}**
      - Retrieve the properties `id`, `question`, and `options` for a specific question by its UUID.
      - If the `questionId` does not exist, respond with a `404 Not Found` HTTP status code.
      - Authorization: All users (authenticated or not) can access this endpoint.

-   - **POST /questions/{questionId}/attempt**
+  - **POST /game-runs**
-     - Submit an answer attempt to a specified question.
+     - Create a new game run of the following scheme:
+        - ```js
+          {
+             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+             createdAt: 1715003838, // Current timestamp
+             responses: {} // Empty hash object for now }
+          ```
+     - Request body: empty.
-     - Verify the answer's correctness.
+     - Returns the newly created `runId`.
-     - Save the attempt to `data/attempts.json` with a UUID as the attempt ID.
      - Authorization: Only authenticated users can access this endpoint.

+  - **POST /game-runs/{runId}/answers**
+     - Submit an answer to a specific question within a game run.
+     - Request body: JSON object containing the `questionId` and the submitted `answerIndex`.
+     - Updates the hash object in the specified run.
+Example after one submission:
+        - ```js
+          {
+             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+             createdAt: 1715003838, // Current timestamp
+             responses: {
+               "544db309-40cf-4dd8-8662-c10ed3502a5d": 0 // <questionId>: <answerIndex>
+             }
+          }
+          ```
+     - Authorization: Authenticated users can POST to this endpoint only if the referenced game run is owned by them.

-   - **GET /questions/{questionId}/attempt/{attemptId}/score**
+  - **GET /game-runs/{runId}/results**
-     - Retrieve the score for a specific attempt.
+     - Retrieve the results for a specific game run.
-     - Return a JSON response showing if the attempt was correct or not.
+     - Returns a JSON object containing the game run's `id`, `createdAt`, `userId` and a hash object with `questionId`'s as keys and `boolan`'s as values (for correct, wrong answer respectively).
+Example:
+        - ```js
+          {
+             id: "3d13ee89-f02b-4783-bb0e-c2d441a62b4b", // UUID
+             userId: "569e9f4f-6e91-4ebb-87a5-8fc74d057f31", // The user's ID
+             createdAt: 1715003838, // Current timestamp
+             responses: {
+               "544db309-40cf-4dd8-8662-c10ed3502a5d": true, // Answered correctly
+               "0c09e601-3f13-4d46-8895-6a03fff9d669": true // Answered correctly
+               "e1963847-7a09-4a6f-9501-817a6aad0648": false // Answered incorrectly
+             }
+          }
+          ```
-     - Authorization: Only authenticated users can access this endpoint.
+     - Authorization: Authenticated users can GET this endpoint only if the referenced game run is owned by them.

 ## Additional Guidelines:

 - **Form Validation:** Use JOI to validate user input, ensuring that submitted answers follow the correct format and are within the index range.
 - **Error Handling:** Return meaningful error messages and HTTP status codes for invalid or unauthorized requests.
+- **Testing:** Create API tests to ensure all API endpoints work correctly.

 # Fixtures / Prepared content and user data